tenzir/.github/contributing.md

 We use GitHub Actions to build and test each commit.
 Merging a pull request requires that all checks pass for the latest commit in the branch.
 GitHub displays the status of the individual checks in the pull request.
-Passing all checks is mandatory for every pull request.